kanggangmirror/VPS-Mirror/README.md

 sudo apt install python3
-sudo apt-get install snapd (if snap not installed do this first) sudo snap install docker
+sudo apt-get install snapd (if snap not installed do this first) sudo snap install docker sudo apt install python3-pip (if pip3 not installed do this first)
 ```
 - For Arch and it's derivatives:
 ```